WinkPay POS Integration

 false (default) | Pay Now | SDK charges the selected card via WinkPay's payment rails. | transactionId, amount, winkTag |

 true | Confirm | SDK does not charge the card.
-Returns the selected card's winkCardToken + winkTag. | winkCardToken, winkTag, amount |
+Returns the selected card's winkCardToken + winkTag. | winkCardToken, winkTag, amount, appID (when applicable) |

 4.8 returnOnFailure — surface auth failures to the host